 There are also other factors than can affect your earnings.
 For example, your work setting can determine your pay level.
 Sterile processing technicians who worked in outpatient care centers, state-owned hospitals, and specialty hospitals had average annual salaries exceeding $41,060 in 2018.
 And the top earners were bringing in $58,720 and higher.**

 The state where you work can also be a major determining factor in the level of pay that you can expect to receive.
-The top five highest-paying states in 2015 were California, Massachusetts, Alaska, Hawaii, and Minnesota respectively.
-The average annual salaries in these regions ranged from $38,000 to more than $42,000.**
+The top five highest-paying regions in 2016 were California, Nevada, Alaska, Massachusetts, and the District of Columbia, respectively.
+The average annual salaries in these regions ranged from 41,710 to $45,030.**

 4. Opportunities to Travel